-The following Logo and Crediting Guidelines are a supplement to the Grant Agreement and outline the use of the Terra Foundation for American Art (TFAA) logo, grant credit line, and the TFAA name.
-TFAA and its grant should be acknowledged in all communication materials related to and/or produced by a grant, including both published and unpublished texts.
+The following resources supplement the Grant Agreement and outline the use of the Terra Foundation for American Art logo, grant credit line, and name.
+The Terra Foundation and its grant should be acknowledged in all communication materials related to and/or produced by a grant, including both print and online.

-Grant acknowledgement requirements vary by the program area through which funding was received.
+Grant acknowledgement requirements vary by the type of funding received.
 Please refer to your grant agreement and/or the subsections below for grant acknowledgement details for your specific program.

 Prominence of acknowledgment should be commensurate with level of funding relative to other funding sources.

-No printed or electronic material using the name Terra Foundation for American Art, the TFAA logo, or otherwise may be distributed without TFAA’s prior approval of the form, nature, presentation, and context of such usage.
-TFAA must be supplied a copy of material in need of approval at least two weeks prior to publication or fabrication.
+No printed or electronic material using the Terra Foundation for American Art name or logo may be distributed without the foundation’s prior approval of the form, nature, presentation, and context of such usage.
+The foundation must be supplied a copy of material in need of approval at least two weeks prior to publication or fabrication.

-- For information regarding media inquiries and press, please visit our Newsroom page.
+- For information regarding media inquiries and press, please visit the Newsroom page.

 There are two ways to give credit to the Terra Foundation for American Art in communication materials: a credit line and a logo.